 It is interesting to note that the income tax rebate offered under Section 87A has undergone a number of changes since its introduction in 2013.
 As recently as the financial year 2018-2019, the income tax rebate under Section 87A was capped at a much lower Rs 2,500.
 Hence, if your total taxable income was above Rs 3.5 lakhs and your tax liability exceeded Rs 2,500, Section 87A could no longer serve a tax relief purpose for you.

-An important aspect of availing tax rebate under 87A to save income taxes in India is ascertaining whether you fulfill the relevant eligibility criteria.
-Here are the criteria you must fulfill to avail tax rebate under Section 87A in FY 2019-2020:
+Here are the criteria you must fulfill to avail tax rebate under Section 87A in FY 2020-2021:

 The tax rebate offered under Section 87A can prove to be a great relief to various citizens across the country.
 However, here are a few points of note that a taxpayer must keep in mind before thinking about saving income tax in India under Section 87A:

 The tax rebate offered under Section 87A is certainly a useful means of saving income taxes in India during a financial year.
 However, it is just important to save taxes with crucial investments such as a life insurance policy that is both tax-saving and financially fruitful.

 To avail a trusted life insurance plan to secure your family’s future and save taxes, look no further than Term Plans from Canara HSBC Oriental Bank of Commerce Life Insurance.
 This term insurance plan provides policyholders with various coverage and payout options as well as an array of useful add-on covers.